-Multi-cell phone Prerequisites FortiFone-870i FortiVoice v6.0 build 127 or later.
-FortiVoice auto provisioning is enabled (see Configuring SIP phone auto-provisioning on page 98).
-FortiFone-870i firmware 3.23 or later.
-Network connectivity available between FortiFone-870i and the FortiVoice unit.
-FortiFone-D72 FortiVoice v6.0.7 build 253 or later.
-FortiVoice auto provisioning is enabled (see Configuring SIP phone auto-provisioning on page 98).
-Network connectivity available between FortiFone-D72 and the FortiVoice unit.
+Multi-cell phone Prerequisites FortiFone-870i FortiVoice v6.0 build 127 or later FortiVoice auto provisioning is enabled (see Configuring SIP phone autoprovisioning on page 93) FortiFone-870i firmware 3.23 or later Network connectivity available between FortiFone-870i and the FortiVoice system FortiFone-D72 FortiVoice v6.0.7 build 253 or later FortiVoice auto provisioning is enabled (see Configuring SIP phone auto-provisioning on page 93) Network connectivity available between FortiFone-D72 and the FortiVoice system

 Follow the FortiFone-870i and FortiFone-D72 guides to configure the phones first.
-After you connect the phone to the network, you can configure it on the FortiVoice unit.
+After you connect the phone to the network, you can configure it on the FortiVoice system.